Dewalt-arch/pimpmyadlab/readme.md

   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
   - Copy script to the vm
-    - Instrcutions on how to wget the file directly to the vm are located above
+    - Instrcutions on how to wget the script directly to the vm are located above

   - Select Menu Option **S**
     - Script must be run 2 times to fully complete Workstation installation and configuation